 Leverage Healthie to Collect Client Payments

 Healthie is an all-in-one practice management and EHR platform for nutrition and wellness professionals.
 Have all of the tools you need to run your practice, with flexible billing tools for both insurance-based practice and self-pay services.
-Healthie’s HIPAA-compliant features allow you to:
+Healthie’s HIPAA-compliant features in our free starter plan allow you to:

 - Create new client paperwork for clients to complete electronically

 - Create invoices and process client payments for self-pay services